Robert Gavron, Baron Gavron: Personal life

 Gavron was married three times.
 In 1955, he married Hannah Fyvel, the daughter of T. R. Fyvel who was literary editor of Tribune and The Jewish Chronicle.
 They had two sons before she took her own life in 1965.
 One son, Jeremy Gavron, a novelist, has written a book about the tragedy.

-In 1967, Gavron married Felicia Nicolette Coates, who later became a Labour member of the London Assembly, and is now known as Nicky Gavron.
+In 1967, Gavron married Felicia Nicolette Coates, who later became a Labour member of the London Assembly, and was later known as Nicky Gavron.
 Before they divorced in 1987, the couple had two daughters including the film director Sarah Gavron.
 In 1989, Gavron married Katherine Gardiner (née Macnair).

 An MCC member, Gavron was a great supporter of cricket, especially in Barbados where he was an honorary life member of the Barbados Cricket Association.
 He established the Lord Gavron Scholarship for promising young cricketers in 2001.
 Recipients are presented with a trophy, a computer, cricket equipment and an attachment to a cricket club overseas or the opportunity to study at a local institution.
 Since 2010 two players, usually winners of the award, have spent a season with Sefton Park and Wavertree cricket clubs in England.
 Winners of the award who have gone on to play Test cricket for the West Indies include Kemar Roach, Kraigg Brathwaite, Jason Holder, Jomel Warrican, Shane Dowrich and Shai Hope.

 Having survived cancer and heart surgery, Gavron died of a heart attack on 7 February 2015 after playing tennis.